RoseMwangi98/-Is-Fandango-Still-Inflating-Ratings_R/README.md

 For one movie rating, the rounding off was completely bizarre: from a rating of 4 in the HTML of the page to a displayed rating of 5 stars.

 In this project, we'll analyze more recent movie ratings data to determine whether there has been any change in Fandango's rating system after Hickey's analysis.

+Column	Description

+movie	the name of the movie
+year	the release year of the movie metascore	the Metacritic rating of the movie (the "metascore" - critic score) imdb	the IMDB rating of the movie (user score) tmeter	the Rotten Tomatoes rating of the movie (the "tomatometer" - critic score) audience	the Rotten Tomatoes rating of the movie (user score) fandango	the Fandango rating of the movie (user score) n_metascore	the metascore normalized to a 0-5 scale n_imdb	the IMDB rating normalized to a 0-5 scale n_tmeter	the tomatometer normalized to a 0-5 scale n_audience	the Rotten Tomatoes user score normalized to a 0-5 scale nr_metascore	the metascore normalized to a 0-5 scale and rounded to the nearest 0.5 nr_imdb	the IMDB rating normalized to a 0-5 scale and rounded to the nearest 0.5 nr_tmeter	the tomatometer normalized to a 0-5 scale and rounded to the nearest 0.5 nr_audience	the Rotten Tomatoes user score normalized to a 0-5 scale and rounded to the nearest 0.5